cfengine/documentation/examples/tutorials/manage-ntp.markdown

 ```cf3
        package_module  => yum,
 ```
 The package_module attribute describes the package manager to be used.
 This first example assumes a Enterprise Linux (Red Hat and derivatives) environment, hence we specify yum as the package manager.
-If you are using a Debian/Ubuntu environment, you would specify the package manager as apt.
+If you are using a Debian/Ubuntu environment, you would specify the package module as `apt_get`.

 ###### handle